vasyl1312/vasyl1312/README.md

 - 💻 I am a student of Taras Shevchenko National University of Kyiv, Faculty of Computer Science and Cybernetics
 - 🙂 This is my GitHub profile and pins projects are my best
-- 📚 I like to do something new and try to develop by Node.js and more...
+- 📚 I like to do something new and try to develop with Node.js and more...

 ### ⚙ Most used languages in projects:
 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=vasyl1312&theme=vision-friendly-dark)](https://github.com/anuraghazra/github-readme-stats)